Sangkyun-Kim15/VideoSNS-Backend/README.md

 ## API Reference
 For a detailed description of available APIs, run the application and navigate to `/swagger-ui.html` (default path) to access the Swagger UI dashboard.

-## Contribution Guidelines
-We welcome contributions!
-Please follow these steps to contribute:
-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -am 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## Testing
 Run the automated tests with Maven: mvn test